How to Make Slime with Contact Solution

 Slime has been a hit in our house for the past couple years.
 We started with edible slime recipes because my youngest daughter was only 2 years old at the time and still liked to taste everything she played with.

-Here I’ll show you how to make both a basic white glue slime with contact solution, as well as a metallic glitter slime.
+Here I’ll show you how to make slime with contact lens solution two different ways:

 Both contact solution slime recipes are super easy — only 4 ingredients each!